 On show for the whole world, the haka also confirms shared cultural beliefs and values for New Zealanders.
 At the same time it communicates much about New Zealand culture to the outside world and about the successful integration of Māori and Pākehā culture on and off the rugby field.’’
 Recently I attended a Summit that included a program on Indigenous Wisdom, emphasizing holding onto what’s valued from the past with one hand while reaching forward with the other hand for the future, while standing in the middle of a stream.

 While we may associate ritual more with sports, religion/spiritual, and government; organizations and families also benefit from powerful rituals’ results.

 Leaders and coaches, apply for your Unlock Your Potential CQ Strategy Session for even greater individual, team and organizational success, including reflecting on how your rituals are contributing to results.

-Stay tuned until next week for another Weekly Wisdom.
+Stay tuned until next week.

 To our success-we are in this together!